 Brit Rodriguez is known for her soulful, smoky voice that beautifully contrasts with the bright, colorful sound of her ukulele.
-As a musician, she is renowned for her lyrical content and melodic prowess.
-As a performer, audiences are captivated by her unique sense of humor and down to Earth personality.
+As a musician, she is admired for her lyrical content and melodic prowess.
+As a performer, audiences enjoy her unique sense of humor and down to Earth personality.
 Influenced by late fifties R&B and nineties dance music, Brit is a hybrid of the raw, youthful energy of today and the great soul and folk divas of the past.

-Brit began performing with her ukulele seven years ago, opening for punk bands and hip hop groups.
-After some time touring Southern and Northern California, she settled in Los Angeles to pursue a music career.
-It was in this time that she had the opportunity to play the Konsept Art + Music Festival, the Eclectic Music Festival, OC Weekly’s Artopia, and Make Music LA.
-Brit was also the musician in residence, chosen by world renowned luthier Monica Esparza, for the OC Fair.
+Brit began performing with her ukulele seven years ago, opening for punk bands and hip hop groups in northern and southern california. after her first solo concert at Chris Hall’s Split Ends Salon, she continued on to play Santa ana’s Konsept Art + Music Festival, pasadena’s Eclectic Music Festival, OC Weekly’s Artopia, and Make Music Los angeles.
+Brit was also the musician in residence, chosen by world renowned luthier Monica Esparza, for the Orange County Fair.

-With the release of her first fully produced EP, "How to Burn," and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, and Disney’s California Adventure, Brit began work on a new, more intimate musical project.
+in 2016, With the release of her first fully produced EP, "How to Burn," and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, the los angeles county fair, and Disney’s California Adventure, Brit began work on a more intimate musical project that focused on meaning rather than perfection.
 Under the support of her Patreon patrons and fans on social media, she released songs and videos independently on her blog.